theKashey/use-callback-ref/README.md

 – [Hooks API Reference](https://reactjs.org/docs/hooks-reference.html#useref)

+Read more about pattern - https://dev.to/thekashey/the-same-useref-but-it-will-callback-8bo

 # API
 API is 99% compatible with React `createRef` and `useRef`, and just adds another argument - `callback`, which would be called on __ref update__.

+#### createCallbackRef - to replace aka React.createRef
-- `createCallbackRef(callback)` - (aka React.createRef) would call provided callback when ref is changed.
+- `createCallbackRef(callback)` -  would call provided `callback` when ref is changed.

+#### useCallbackRef - to replace aka React.useRef
-- `useRef(initialValue, callback)` - (aka React.useRef)would call provided callback when ref is changed.
+- `useCallbackRef(initialValue, callback)` - would call provided `callback` when ref is changed.

-- `callback` in both cases is `callback(newValue, oldValue)`.
+> `callback` in both cases is `callback(newValue, oldValue)`.
 Callback would not be called if newValue and oldValue is the same.

 ```js
 import {useRef, createRef, useState} from 'react';